-I gaze down at the brown liquid that half fills the glass I have just been handed.
+I gaze down at the brown liquid that half fills the glass I've just been handed.
 It looks like a cafe latte, minus the foam and latte art.
 Instinctively I raise the glass to my nose; it smells of the earth, but there’s also a sweet note, hidden, deeper in.

 As olfactory stimulation is prone to do, a memory is stirred.
 My mind searches for it; something long ago, ancient perhaps, certainly not from this lifetime.
 Suddenly, I'm in a lush green alpine meadow.
 Flowers sway lazily in the breeze, and clouds hover overhead in a pristine sky.
 Perhaps it’s the Alps, or maybe the foothills of the Himalayas.
 No, something tells me it's the Andes.
-A hazy vision of Shangri-La starts to materialise across the expanse of flowers and grass, then disappears as I'm called back into the room by Géke (pronounced hey-ka), the facilitator of the group ayahuasca retreat I'm a participant in.
+A hazy vision of Shangri-La starts to materialise across the expanse of flowers and grass, then disappears as I'm called back into the room by Géke (pronounced hey-ka), the facilitator of the group ayahuasca weekend I'm a participant in.

 I've come to Zaandam, in the Netherlands, for a sacred voyage: Ayahuasca.
 Myth and mystery abound about this potent entheogen (a substance that has the power to reveal God to its taster).
 Used for thousands of years by the shamans of the Amazon, ayahuasca is now mainstream, has been reviewed by The New York Times, and can be purchased on the Internet.
 Why am I not surprised?

 I'd first learned about ayahuasca—and its active ingredient dimethyltryptamine, DMT—when reading a two-book set that I'd received for my 42nd birthday from my dear friend Gina.
 The books, Sacred Mirrors and Transfigurations, contained art produced by the transcendental artist Alex Grey; I had been enthralled and inspired by it.